 And the security issue is two-way.
 BYOD also allows companies to spy on their employees.
-They can access and delete personal data, see their online activity and leverage private information against them.
+They can access and delete personal data, see their online activity, and leverage private information against them.

 The key to both issues is the strict implementation of an acceptable use policy that is adhered to by both parties.
-In which case, monitoring the implementation becomes the difference between a successful BYOD implementation and a counter-productive one.
+In this case, monitoring the implementation becomes the difference between a successful BYOD implementation and a counter-productive one.

-The rules on BYOD use has to be clear-cut, and precise.
+The rules on BYOD use have to be clear-cut, and precise.
 It needs to list down all expectations when it comes to personal and business engagements using the device.
 There should be a minimum password complexity requirement, which has to be strictly followed.
-Plus, company-mandated security tools should be installed and used in the BYOD devices.
+Plus, company-mandated security tools should be installed and used in BYOD devices.

-Finally, there is cost to consider.
+Finally, there is a cost to consider.
 How will the company pay for the service costs of an employee-owned device, considering how the service is also used for personal engagements?
 Cost-sharing can be considered, as long as there are clear-cut guidelines for it.

 Mobile VoIP is the one thing that weaves through the different implementation of BYOD, across all industries.
-Start-up or global, a company that wants its workforce to be accessible and involved wherever they are needs to set up mobile VoIP.
+Start-up or global, a company that wants its workforce to be accessible and involved wherever they need to set up mobile VoIP.
 And, so far, the easiest way to implement this is through BYOD.

 A top-shelf mobile VoIP client is necessary when you want to keep your employees engaged through BYOD.
-Such client enables setting up office extensions into mobile devices, as well as enabling other telecommunications tasks like chat, email, and video conferencing.
+Such a client enables setting up office extensions into mobile devices, as well as enabling other telecommunications tasks like chat, email, and video conferencing.

-A lot of VoIP service providers offer top-shelf clients with their service, which work with both Android and iOS devices.
+A lot of VoIP service providers offer top-shelf clients with their service, which works with both Android and iOS devices.
 If unavailable, you can always choose to use a third-party client, such as CounterPath, which allows easy integration regardless of the VoIP service you use.

 With mobile VoIP opening up venues of malicious infiltration and attack, it is important to be more vigilant when it comes to how your VoIP service performs.
 Monitor your service 24/7/365.
-VoIP Spear is a leading call monitoring service provider, which offers easy to set-up persistent/consistent endpoint testing for factors, such as MOS, latency, jitter and packet loss.
+VoIP Spear is a leading call monitoring service provider, which offers easy to set-up persistent/consistent endpoint testing for factors, such as MOS, latency, jitter, and packet loss.